ryano144/terraform-modules/docs/CONTRIBUTING.md

 ### Conventional Commit Message Prefixes and Version Bumps

+The following commit prefixes and version bump rules apply to both Terraform module changes and non-Terraform changes in this repository.

 This repository uses [Conventional Commits](https://www.conventionalcommits.org/) for automated versioning and changelog generation.
 The type of version bump is determined by the commit message prefix:

 | Prefix Example      | Version Bump | Description                                 |